zarusz/SlimMessageBus/docs/provider_memory.md

 The Memory transport provider can be used for internal communication within the same process.
 It is the simplest transport provider and does not require any external messaging infrastructure.

-> Since messages are passed in memory and never persisted, they will be lost if your app dies while consuming these messages.
+> Since messages are passed in memory and never persisted, they will be lost if the application process dies while consuming these messages.

 Good use case for in memory communication is to integrate the domain layer with other application layers via domain events pattern.